Internet Accuracy ProjectInternet Accuracy Project

-Answers to Popular Trivia Questions
+Answers to Trivia Questions

-Answers to Political Trivia Questions
+Political Trivia Questions

 Political Question: Which Iraqi leader was convicted and sentenced to hang for crimes against humanity in 2006?